kirchhausenlab/Cryosamba/.ipynb_checkpoints/README-checkpoint.md

 A CryoSamba training session will run until you reach a total number of iterations equal to the `num_iters` parameter.
 The default value is high enough to guarantee most training runs will achieve convergence before that, but in practice you don't need to wait until it happens.
 In most cases, convergence will happen long before that, and training after that is mostly a waste of time and energy.

 A training run converges when all its training losses (for all frame gaps) and the validation loss converge/stabilize.
 You can monitor their behaviour through the print statements in the command line where CryoSamba is running, through the `runtime.log` file inside your experiment's training folder (it records the aforementioned print statements), or via [TensorBoard](#visualization-with-tensorboard).
 TensorBoard offers a nice visualization scheme with plots of all the losses, but it requires extra steps to be run (as well as access to a graphical interface), which some users might not think it's worth the effort.
 Alternatively, a good rule of thumb is to simply wait for 30 epochs, which is a reasonable value we found for which most of our training runs converged.

+We also include a functionality called `Early Stopping`, which automates the training halting via a simplified heuristic.
+After 20 training epochs, if the validation loss doesn't decrease for at least 3 consecutive epochs then training is automatically halted.
+This functionality can be turned on or off in the training config file.

 ## Troubleshooting